tock/libtock-c/examples/openthread/hello/README.md

 - The Tock Thread device disconnects from the network (i.e. does not send child update request and subsequently times out) after ~7 minutes.
 This bug has been traced to an issue with the alarm implementation but has not been resolved.
-- The 6LoWPAN capsule on occassion panics (this behavior is observed semi frequently)
 - The code size is quite large as is for the current implementation.
 There are numerous opportunities to reduce this (use hardware crypto instead of mbed crypto library).
-- The openthread_hello `Makefile` will build all needed OpenThread and platform dependencies.
-However, the `make` build system, as is, does not rebuild the platform or OpenThread library if changes are made to either the platform or openthread directories.
 - Channel switching is not yet implemented
-- The RSSI value is hard coded

 ## Thread Network Setup